-I’m Becky and I love to discover the world through real, hands-on experiences that immerse and engage you with the local culture and natural world.
-I call this sightDOING and you will see a lot of it throughout this site.
+I love to discover the world through real, hands-on experiences.
+Interacting with your destination helps you connect on a deeper level so you can appreciate the environmental or cultural nuances even on a short visit.
+I call this sightDOING and you’ll see a lot of it throughout the site.

 What’s Popular Here?

 With over 600 articles in my archives, you’ll have plenty of travel stories and tips to read for a long time!
-If you’re not ready to read everything, here are some good places to start to get a taste for who I am, why I think sightDOING instead of sightSEEING is so important, and where some of my favorite places are.
+If you’re not ready to read everything, here are some good places to start to get a taste for who I am, why I prefer sightDOING to sightSEEING is so important, and where some of my favorite places are.

 An Insider’s Guide to Richmond Virginia: This is the city I call home, but it’s also a great destination for travelers.
 My guide lays out the best restaurants, things to do, and so much more.
 Just be prepared, my weekend itinerary will get you started but you’ll want more time to see it all!

 Volcano Boarding on Cerro Negro: Consistently voted one of the most thrilling experiences in the world, volcano boarding isn’t for the faint of heart.
 I got down and dirty with a volcano and slid down its slopes on just a few slabs of wood glued together.
 This is sightDOING to its extreme!

 How to Avoid Tourist Traps: There’s lots of travel advice throughout my site, but my #1 tip is what I call the “100-meter rule”.
 Check out this post and learn how to enjoy the best of iconic landmarks while still getting an authentic experience.

 My Ultimate Guide to the Best Travel Gear: It’s tough to travel without the right gear.
 After many years of exploring the world, I’ve compiled a list of products that I use for my every day travels, some of which I couldn’t travel without.